Vittor-Javidan/EarthLog/docs/bugs.md

-# Input String

-- undo button not showing when the text is deleted on IOS.
+# adjustsFontSizeToFit not working on ios devices